Thrifty Threads is open Fridays from 1:00pm to 4:00pm, and Saturday from 11:00am to 3:00pm.

 Thrifty Threads, Brookline’s only thrift store, is located inside United Parish and is fully operated by volunteers.

-Thrifty Threads has been open and serving the community for 17 years.
+Thrifty Threads has been open and serving the community for over 15 years.
 The shop is not only a source of income for this church, but is an important ministry serving Brookline and surrounding communities with good quality clothing at very low prices.

 Items for sale include second-hand men's and women's clothing, jewelry, shoes and purses.
 Most items cost less than $10.
 Proceeds support the United Parish and its outreach and social justice programs.

 If you have gently used clothing, jewelry, shoes or purses you would like to donate, please do so during our regular store hours.
 We appreciate your generosity very much!

 We would also love to have you join us in helping customers on a Friday or Saturday during store hours.
 You do not have to work every week, possibly only once a month and then not the full time.
 Come join a wonderful group of volunteers, have fun, and maybe find a treasure or two.

 Gently-used or new clothing for all ages and sizes